Hieromon/ESP8266/README.md

 #include "ESP8266.h"
 ````

-ESP8266 class has the following functions for controlling the ESP8266.
+ESP8266 class has the following functions for controlling the ESP8266 module.

     WiFi.reset			// Hardware or software reset for HSP8266 module.
     WiFi.begin			// Begin WIFI connection and transmission.